klausfiend/partman_calc/README.md

-It was with considerable frustration that the author discovered that what's in a _partman_ recipe isn't always what ends up on disk; there is an older tool in the Debian Wiki called _PartmanPRC_, but it has some limitations, like not properly handling '-1' in an input field, being overly rigid about how the application runs, and generally being kind of old.
+It was with considerable frustration that the author discovered that what's in a _partman_ recipe isn't always what ends up on disk; there is an older tool in the Debian Wiki called _PartmanPrc_, but it has some limitations, like not properly handling '-1' in an input field, being overly rigid about how the application runs, and generally being kind of old.
 This application uses PyGal to generate SVG diagrams in a browser window, or to generate _partman_ recipes